MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Labs/04-face.md

 If you don’t intend to do more exercises, delete any resources that you no longer need.
 This avoids accruing any unnecessary costs.

-1. Open the [Azure portal](https://portal.azure.com) and select the resource group that contains the resource you created.
+1. Open the **Azure portal** at [https://portal.azure.com](https://portal.azure.com?azure-portal=true) and select the resource group that contains the resource you created.
 1. Select the resource and select **Delete** and then **Yes** to confirm.
 The resource is then deleted.

 ## Learn more